jcassel/OctoPrint-Siocontrol/extras/SIOControl.md

 ---
 # Serial IO Control
-Method for adding IO to any OctoPrint instance.
-Uses a serial connection to a micro controller like the Arduino Mega, Nano, Esp8266/ESP32 over a direct wired serial connection.
+Add Serial IO to any OctoPrint instance.
+Use a serial connection to a micro controller like the Arduino Mega, Nano, Esp8266/ESP32 over a direct wired serial connection.
 A basic alternitive to using GPIO/local IO on a Raspberry Pi like device.
 Could also be used with GPIO or RPIO on these devices.
 The number of IO and use case is programable at the firmware of the Micro controller.
 The serial protocal is simple and can be ported to just about any micro controller with ease.
 There are a several examples of firmware that can be used as is or adjusted to your needs.
 See [GitHub repository](https://github.com/jcassel/OctoPrint-Siocontrol) for a list and links to details.
 Additionally one could purchase and use several "off the shelf" control boards also listed at this plugin's home page.

 ## Setup